LDV Maxus: Maxus V80

 Available from the summer of 2011, the Chinese built V80, marketed under the new Maxus marque, is available in three versions: standard, logistics, and deluxe.
 The Minibus is available from 7 to 16 seaters, in two trim levels.
 The choice of two wheelbases remains, with two different versions of the 2.5-litre diesel engine producing 88 or 100 kW.

 Colour choices include crystal violet, olive-brown and aurora silver for deluxe variants, blanc white, aurora silver and lava grey for standard and the logistics variant only with blanc white.
 The Maxus V80 is exported to English speaking countries under the LDV brand.
 Australia and New Zealand were the first to receive exports in 2012.

 In 2013, the Maxus V80 was exported to Thailand, in May 2014, to Colombia, in May 2015, to Ireland, and in 2016, to the United Kingdom.

+In November 2023, the Maxus V80 received a massive update for the 2024 model year in the Chinese domestic market.
+The V80 facelift was named the Xintu V80 (新途 V80), listing the post facelift model under a series of Xintu vans.

-FCV80
+Maxus FCV80

 A plug-in hybrid fuel cell version of the V80 the FCV80 a light passenger was launched in November 2017 at the Guangzhou International Automobile Exhibition.
 The FCV80 has an electric motor that delivers 100 kW and 350 N·m of torque.
 It has a 14.3 kWh Lithium-Ion battery that can be charged (plug-in AC) in four hours.
 It has a maximum speed of 100 km/h, two 100L hydrogen tanks that can be refueled in 3 minutes, a driving range of 305 km and a range of 500 km at 40 km/h.
 The FCV80 can seat 10 to 14 passengers.
 In 2020, the FCV80 had recorded sales of 297 vehicles.

+Maxus EV80 and EV80 Pro

+The Maxus EV80 and EV80 Plus are electric versions of the V80, and was introduced to the Chinese market in August 2020 alongside the EV90 electric van.
+The EV80 is powered by a permanent-magnet synchronous motor developing 120kW and 280N·m.
+The batteries are 51.5, 53, and 71kWh Lithium iron phosphate batteries supporting a pure electric range from 202 to 250km.

+Launched in 2023, the Maxus EV80 Pro is a more premium and updated variant of the regular EV80.
+Following the 2024 model year of the ICE powered V80, the vehicle is massively restyled with a completely different front end and new tail lamps.
+The EV80 is powered by the same permanent-magnet synchronous motor developing 120kW and 280N·m from the EV80 Plus.
+The EV80 Pro is equipped with 77kWh Lithium iron phosphate batteries, and only takes 43 minutes to charge to 80%.
+The official range unveiled by Maxus is 320km.